amaz1none/devex-fe-grades/shared/Assessment.md

    ### - S - sometimes you work with it.
 Keyword - sometimes
    ### - M - you are familiar with this tasks and often work on them.
 Keyword - constantly
    ### - L - most of your time is spend on these responsibilities or you are able to fullfil them easily if needed.
 You can teach other people how to implement them.
 Keyword - most of the times
-   ### - XL - you can implement it blindfolded within minimum amount of ti,e.
+   ### - XL - you can implement it blindfolded within minimum amount of time.
 You've created a detailed how to guides for your project.
 Keyword - every time

 ## ✅ 2.
 Check your progress for each column:
    ### - Responsibilities - defines 66% of your grade, this is the main column